 If you don’t have extra dishes to bring up, ask friends or family or check your local thrift store.
 Reuse retailers typically have plenty of dishware for sale at a great price.

-Stock enough dishware in the kitchen for the number of people you typically host.
-If you often host larger gatherings, considering storing a box of extra dishware in the basement or shed.
+Stock enough reusable dishware in the kitchen for the number of people you typically host.
+If you often host larger gatherings, consider storing a box of extra dishware in the basement or shed.

 Share the work